Orthodoxy in China

 The famous St John, who was Archbishop of Shanghai, was one of the last to leave when the Communists took over and eventually settled in California.
 Also, Fr Elias Wen, who was the rector of the Church dedicated to the Surety of Sinners Icon of the Theotokos in Shanghai fled to Hong Kong and eventually immigrated to San Francisco.
 Also, the priest Michael Wang, and protodeacon Evangelos Lu stayed behind in Shanghai and suffered much through the Cultural Revolution (1966-76).
 They have likewise reached an old age and have withdrawn from active clerical involvement as there are no functional Orthodox Churches in Shanghai.
 Another protopriest Michael Li, also originally of Shanghai, immigrated to Australia and serves as the spiritual father of Russian-Chinese Orthodox Missionary Society of Sydney.

+The Orthodox Church in China was given a status of autonomy by the Moscow Patriarchate in 1956 and had two Chinese bishops, several priests and possibly up to 20,000 faithful in the early 1960s.
 But it has never fully recovered from the turmoils of the "cultural revolution" of the 1960s and its antireligious policies.
 The Cultural Revolution destroyed most of the Church buildings and many believers were persecuted.
 Church life was practically eliminated and the believers have to resort to reader services in private homes to continue living their faith.

 In December 2004, the last Chinese Orthodox priest living in China, Father Alexander Du Lifu, passed away in Beijing at the age of 80.
 He did never manage to get permission from the government to open a church in Beijing: the authorities argued that the community (about 300 faithful) was too tiny.
 However, there are efforts from several Orthodox Churches to revive Orthodox life in China, and a few Chinese students are reported to be currently training in Russian theological schools.
 According to estimates by Father Dionisy Pozdnyaev, who is in charge of Chinese affairs at the Department of External Relations of the Moscow Patriarchate, there are some 13,000 Orthodox faithful living in China.
 There are parishes - without clergy - in Xinjiang, in Inner Mongolia and in Harbin, where the Russian church building is a local landmark.
 In recent years, the Moscow Patriarchate has been quite active, including attempts to convince the Chinese government to register the Church, but its small size seems to present an obstacle.
 The Ecumenical Patriarchate (Constantinople) has established a diocese in Hong Kong - which is now part of Chinese territory - in 1996, serving South Asia and the Far East.
 Moreover, priests of the Russian Orthodox Church Outside Russia have also been regular visitors to the Chinese mainland.
 Those visiting priests have performed baptisms and celebrated liturgies for scattered communities of believers.